Chambliss latest Republican to break with anti-tax lobbyist

 By signing the pledge, lawmakers agree to “oppose any and all efforts to increase the marginal income tax rate for individuals and business,” and “oppose any net reduction” or elimination of deductions and credits, unless it is matched dollar for dollar with further tax rate cuts.

+Chambliss is a member of the so-called Gang of Eight group of senators, a bipartisan alliance working for deficit reduction, formed last year when the country was on the verge of default thanks to a partisan battle over raising the country’s borrowing limit.

-Among the other Republicans who have expressed misgivings about the pledge in recent months are Senator Lindsey Graham of South Carolina and Representative Steve LaTourette of Ohio, who is leaving the House, citing the polarized climate in Washington.
+Among the other Republicans who have expressed misgivings about the pledge in recent months are Senator Lindsey Graham and Representative Steve LaTourette, who is leaving the House, citing the polarized climate in Washington.

 The new House of Representatives, which starts work in January, has 16 Republicans who have not signed the pledge, up from six in the outgoing Congress.
 One new Republican senator, Jeff Flake, also has not signed.